wenzhaojia2000/msc-trajectory-analysis/source/analyse/analysis_gui/README.md

 Quantics Analysis GUI package
 -----------------------------

 This package contains the code for the Quantics Analysis GUI.
+More information is available in the documentation at `%QUANTICS_DIR/doc/analyse/anal_gui`.

 Installing prerequisites
 ========================